douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

     -   Customer Personalization: AI analyzes shopping patterns for personalized recommendations.
     -   Inventory Management: AI predicts inventory needs and manages stock levels.
     -   Automated Checkouts: AI-driven systems for faster and more efficient checkout processes.
--   Case Study: Amazon\'s use of AI for product recommendations, which significantly increases customer engagement and sales.
+-   Case Study: Amazon's use of AI for product recommendations, which significantly increases customer engagement and sales.

 #### AI in Transportation